These Green Chile Corn Quesadillas take only 12 minutes to make, are an easy and inexpensive lunch or dinner option and are vegetarian friendly!

 For these Easy Green Chile Corn Quesadillas, I used extra-large flour tortillas that I bought at my local grocery store.
 They’re about 9.5 inches in diameter and are sometimes referred to as “burrito size.”
 But if you want, you can also make the tortillas yourself!
 It’s super easy to do.

-Take a look at my post on how to make Authentic Mexican Flour Tortillas (White & Whole Wheat Versions).
+Take a look at my post on how to make flour tortillas.
 You’ll just want to make sure you make them about 9.5 inches in diameter.
-OR if you’re interested in making corn tortillas, take a look at my post on how to make 3-Ingredient Authentic Mexican Corn Tortillas.
+OR if you’re interested in making corn tortillas, take a look at my post on how to make authentic corn tortillas.
 Because corn tortillas are usually smaller, the filling in this recipe will make about 2 to 3 quesadillas.

 Serve ’em up with some sour cream, cilantro and dig in!
 And be sure to grab a napkin – it can get a little messy.